Test 4: Injector Current and Voltage

 Piezo Injector Guided Test Video

-Pico have created a guided test showing you how to test a Piezo injector.
+Pico has created a guided test showing you how to test a Piezo injector.
 Take heed of the warning not to disconnect a Piezo injector whilst the engine is running.
+A Piezo injector needs a closing pulse to close and can remain open, filling the cylinder with fuel if it is disconnected whilst it is open

 MPI Injector Test